Pierre Jean Villa, Saint Joseph

 Stylistically, Pierre Jean’s wines are clean, pure, deep, mineral and elegant.

-Thanks to Jeff Bramwell for the first and third photos.
+Thanks to Jeff Bramwell for the above photo.

 Geological/Lieux-Dits Map of Côte-Rôtie: http://cote-rotie.com/presentation/sols.html